BToth1028/gpt-context-library/_admin/GPT_INSTRUCTIONS.md

 ## When I Upload a Briefing

 You will receive either:
-- A zip file with code/docs
+- A BRIEFING.zip file
-- Multiple files from an `all_files` folder
+- Multiple individual files to drag
-- Individual files

 **Your tasks:**
 1. **Review all documentation** (note the Target path in the briefing)
 2. **Summarize what works** and what does not work
 3. **Provide complete code fixes** for all apparent issues